 Freshwater Pearl Characteristics

-The unique culturing method also means that freshwater mussels will never produce a perfectly round pearl.
+The unique culturing method also means that freshwater mussels will almost never produce a perfectly round pearl.
 When beads are used in nucleation, rounder pearls accumulate much easier.
-This has historically been the largest trade off between tissue nucleated and bead nucleated.
+This has historically been the largest trade off between tissue nucleated and bead nucleated pearl necklaces.
 Tissue-nucleated freshwater pearls are more natural and composed purely of nacre; Bead nucleated saltwater pearls have superior shape and create more uniform strands of pearls.

 Only two percent of all freshwater pearls are round or near round.
 Though this number seems quite small, the abundance of freshwater pearls is much greater than other pearl types.
 Each freshwater mussel will produce up to 40 pearls, whereas one saltwater mollusk usually only produces one or two pearls.

 The most common shape in freshwater pearls is oval or button shaped (sixty percent).
 Thirty-eight percent are Baroque and Semi-baroque.
 Almost all Freshwater pearls come from China.
 Since the 1990s, Freshwater pearl quality has steadily increased.
 Though you never will have a perfectly round Freshwater pearl, the likelihood of finding a quality near round pearl is much greater today.